Why Black Voters Are Gravitating to Biden

 On the other hand, his weaknesses are papered over to some degree by Trump’s excesses.
 You think Biden’s racially insensitive?
 Look at Trump.
 You think he’s inappropriate physically with women?
 Look at Trump.
 Sure, the 76-year-old Biden is behind the times, but look at Trump.

-And black voters have historically been pragmatic—they recognize the deficit Democrats have with the kind of rural and working class white voters that Biden is directly, tacitly appealing to, and there is a widespread (if untested) sense that Biden may be the best positioned to win those people back.
+And black voters have historically been pragmatic—they recognize the deficit Democrats have with the kind of rural and working class white voters that Biden is directly appealing to, and there is a widespread (if untested) sense that Biden may be the best positioned to win those people back.

 Of course, there is a danger that in his efforts to appeal to disaffected white voters, Biden will alienate the black voters whose enthusiasm and support he desperately needs.
 Bernie Sanders remains a cautionary tale for any Democrat seeking the nomination without strong black support.